ddbrennan/git-interview-baseline/README.md

 ![Merged Timeline](https://dl.dropboxusercontent.com/s/bf0cktf3ag549z2/2015-11-02%20at%201.15%20PM.png)

-By merging the timelines, `master` will have all of the commits from the `video-chat` branch as though those events occured on the `master` timeline.
+By merging the timelines, `master` will have all of the commits from the `video-chat` branch as though those events occurred on `master`.

-When we merge a branch with `git merge`, it's important to be currently working on your target branch, the branch you want to move into.
-The first step for our `video-chat` merge is to checkout `master` because that is where we want the commits to end up.
+When we merge a branch with `git merge`, it's important to be one the branch where you would like all of the commits to be consolidated.
+The first step for our `video-chat` merge is to checkout `master`:

 ```
 $ git checkout master
 Switched to branch 'master'
 ```

-Once on your target branch, type: `git merge <branch name>` where `<branch name>` is the branch we want to merge.
-In this case, `git merge video-chat` will do the trick.
+Now type: `git merge <branch name>` where `<branch name>` is the branch we want to merge into the current branch.
+In this case, `git merge video-chat` will do the trick:

 ```
 $ git merge video-chat